microsoft/OpenHack-FHIR/MC4H/Challenge4-FHIRSyncAgent/ReadMe.md

 2. Click + New registration
 3. Enter a Name **syncdv-svc-client**, pick Single tenant, click Register
 4. Go to Certificates & secrets in the left navigation, click + New client secret, click Add
-5. The details of this App Registration will be stored in Key Vault secrets **{azureapiforfhirname}kv** as part of the deployment below
+5. FYI - The details of this App Registration will be stored in Key Vault secrets **{azureapiforfhirname}kv** as part of the deployment below
    * SA-CDSCLIENTID
    * SA-CDSSECRET
    * SA-CDSTENANTID